 Why it’s important: The usefulness of the accounts receivable subsidiary ledger lies in the fact that it can show, at a glance, whether your property has received all the payments that it should have received for a specific day or month.

-Cloudbeds user tip: 🤓 Reach the ultimate hotel reports genius status when you learn how to use the payment ledger report to: 1.
+Cloudbeds user tip: 🤓 Reach the ultimate reporting genius status when you learn how to use the payment ledger report to: 1.
 Generate a report to show all cash transactions done for a specific time frame.
 2. Run a report on credit payments.
 3. Generate a report for future reservations with payments applied to the guest folio.

-What it is: The hotel tax report summarizes all of your taxes and fees posted for the current reporting date, month to date, and year to date.
+What it is: The hotel tax report summarizes all of your taxes and fees posted for the current date, month to date, and year to date.
 Since taxes and fees are normally based on a service that’s been rendered, it’s important to routinely check in and check out your reservations to make sure the tax information on this report is populated correctly.
 Keep in mind that taxes and fees for reservations that have their status changed from ‘confirmed’ to ‘canceled’ or ‘no show’ should not appear on this report.

 Why it’s important: This report lets you easily see your tax charges separately and allows you to know at a glance how much you’ll need to pay quarterly to the state.